Skip to main content

 • Average smoking falls in between.

-How do I know what NRT dose to use based on my smokeless tobacco use?
+How do I know what NRT dose to use to help me quit smokeless tobacco?

-NRT products are supposed to roughly match the amount of nicotine you typically took in through tobacco.
+Your NRT dose should roughly match the amount of nicotine you take in each day.
 It can be more of a challenge to get the dose right for smokeless tobacco users, since NRT products are labeled for people who smoke.

 Certain types of NRT may help more than others.
-If you look at the way the tobacco is used, nicotine gum and lozenges are most like using smokeless tobacco.
+For example, nicotine gum and lozenges are most like using smokeless tobacco.
 They also let you control your dose to help keep nicotine cravings down.
 To avoid withdrawal symptoms, you want to aim for a nicotine dose fairly close to what you got from snuff or tobacco use.

-• A heavy user is a person who uses more than 3 cans of snuff or 3 pouches of tobacco a week, and would typically use the higher doses of NRT (the dose for people who smoke heavily).
+• More than 3 cans of snuff or pouches of tobacco per week: Start with the higher dose of NRT (the dose for people who smoke heavily).

-• Those who use 2 to 3 cans or pouches per week would usually try the moderate doses.
+• Between 2 to 3 cans or pouches per week: Start with the moderate dose.

 If you’ve decided to try NRT, discuss your dose with a health care provider before you quit tobacco.